Non-federal contractors that handle CUI are bound to maintain NIST SP 800-171 compliance. Learn more about why the compliance matters to you.

 To successfully achieve the NIST Sp 800-171 self-assessment requirements, the company must comply with all requirements and obtain a maximum score of 110.
 It is important to stress that the maximum score for a virtual high assessment is reduced from 110 to 100 due to DoD’s inability to verify the physical controls independently.

 Although NIST has 110 controls, 109 of them are really scored.
 Control 3.12.4, which requires an SSP and a POA&M, has no point value because the lack of these does not even allow completing the assessment “due to incomplete information and noncompliance with DFARS clause 252.204-7012.”

 The Interim Rule explicitly requires contractors to submit a summary score into the SPRS enterprise application.
-After the assessment, the organization loads its total score and, if it is far from the 110, the intended date of having the maximum score.
+After the assessment, the organization loads its total score.
+If the score is far from 110 – then it is necessary to submit an intended date of having the maximum score.
 Contractors should update their scores in SPRS after closing all the security gaps defined in their POA&M. The average plan to reach a perfect score should be completed within 9 to 12 months.
-This time is more than enough to improve the organization’s security posture and assure DoD that you are a reliable contractor.
+This time is more than enough to improve the organization’s security posture.

 To conclude, the core condition for remaining a reliable DoD contractor is to abide by NIST SP 800-171.
 Furthermore, adherence to the standard is now an obligatory step to achieve the appropriate CMMC certification level.
 Don’t waste your time on the way toward the best contract award.
 Start assessing your compliance with NIST SP 800-171 now.

 For more detailed information about the NIST assessment and the related procedures, please, keep reading our blog or consult the Planet 9 team.
 We’ll be happy to assist: